 Phone: 020 7798 9026

 Catechist Training Courses being run in the Diocese

 Events Are Postponed or Cancelled due to Coronavirus.

 Future Events will be Hosted online via Zoom by the Catechetical Team.

 Events for booking will be listed soon.
 Thank you for your interest.

-A new group will start on 1st February 2021 on Mondays 4-6pm.
-Deadline for application: 28th January.
+A new group started on 1st February 2021 on Mondays 4-6pm.
+Watch this space for future application dates.